 As per the official notice issued by the Civil Aviation Authority of Nepal (CAAN), all Airlines are required to operate flights to Lukla from Manthali Airport, Ramechhap starting the trekking season of September 2019.

-- USD 8 HoneyGuide Credits per ticket that you can use to Book Lodges, Guides or more flights from HoneyGuide’s website.
+- USD 9 HoneyGuide Credits per ticket that you can use to Book Lodges and Guides from HoneyGuide’s website.

 While we understand that traveling to Ramechhap adds up five extra hours coupled with an extra layer of the hassle of managing logistics, this blog will help you see the brighter side of why Ramechhap to Lukla flight isn’t as bad as it sounds.

 Ramechhap Airport Only Operates Lukla Flights

 We all know that the flights to and from Lukla are infamous for cancellation and delays.
 Although we cannot deny the contribution of the notorious wind and blatant fog, the traffic congestion in the Kathmandu airport is another significant factor that has made things worse lately.
 We saw several instances the last season where the trekkers were forced to nest in the cold floors of Lukla Airport for several days despite the weather being advisable to fly.
 The situation is so bad at Tribhuvan International Airport (TIA, Kathmandu) that even the flight with Hon.
 Prime Minister on board was put on hold for a good 20 minutes due to the severe Air Traffic Congestion.
 And this will only get worse.